 - Adobe® Acrobat® 8 Professional software

 The problem is that there is little flexibility in the way writers can use these phrases.
-In some cases, a five-word name with three trademark bugs has to be used EVERY time the product is referenced.
-No abbreviation or variation is allowed at all.
-I suppose part of the challenge of my work is to deal with this and still turn out reasonable copy.
+In some cases, writers have to use a five-word name with three trademark bugs EVERY time the product is referenced.
+No abbreviation or variation allowed at all.
+I suppose part of the challenge of our work as copywriters is to deal with this and still turn out reasonable copy.

 I’d love to hear from a IP lawyer about why this happens.
 Some companies seem to have wieldy product names and still protect their rights.
 MacBook, iPod, OS X or iPhone anyone?

 I’m going to change my name.
-From now on, I want to be known as “the 2008 Matthew Stibbe Writing™ system Ultimate Edition® with Marketing Plus Technology®.
+From now on, you can call me:’the 2016 Matthew Stibbe Writing™ system Ultimate Edition® with Marketing Plus Technology®.’